desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 #### Example

-For the purposes of bootstrapping the Child zone `example.com` with NS records `ns1.example.net` and `ns2.example.net`, the required Signaling Domains are `_boot.ns1.example.net` and `_boot.ns2.example.net`.
+For the purposes of bootstrapping the Child zone `example.co.uk` with NS records `ns1.example.net` and `ns2.example.net`, the required Signaling Domains are `_boot.ns1.example.net` and `_boot.ns2.example.net`.
 In the zones containing these domains, the